 With her background rooted in ballet and modern dance, Nikki teaches a flow-style, moderately paced class that always revolved around the correct alignment of the postures.
 She pays close attention to the breath and focus, and typically builds her classes to a challenging yet safe peak posture.
 She likes to keep her classes fun and light-hearted, and allows each student to work to their appropriate edge.
 Nikki also has her Masters Degree in Holistic Nutrition, and when she's not teaching, you will find her spending time with her family, hiking, cooking and learning more about yoga!

 Jeff discovered his first Iyengar yoga class in his hometown of Gunnison, CO in 1986.
 Although he has a more flowing style of yoga now, Iyengar Yoga gave him an appreciation for the physical and mental benefits that come with spending time in a pose and playing with the subtleties of each posture.
 He has a yoga certification through the Eldorado Ashram and a 200 hour yoga certification through Yoga Works.
 He has studied with a variety of teachers over the years which gives him a diverse understanding of yoga and an eclectic teaching style.
-At any level, his classes are flowing and dynamic while providing time and space to integrate what the body and mind learn through the movement of yoga.
-As a former Rolfer, Jeff incorporates structural elements into his classes that have practical "off the mat" applications in life.
+Regardless of the “level,” his classes provide time to integrate and join with what the pose has to teach.
+As a trained Rolfer, Jeff incorporates structural elements into his classes that have practical "off the mat" applications in life.
 He has a particular ambition to apply yoga to everyday life… both physically and spiritually.
-For Jeff, yoga is both practice and Goal.
+For Jeff, Yoga is both practice and Goal.

 If you'd like to explore teaching, learn more about Yoga Teacher Training in Boulder.